ptrtmv/DRL_agent_navigation/README.md

 * Windows (64-bit): [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Windows_x86_64.zip)

-Additionally you will need following packages:
+Additionally you may need to install following packages:
 * **matplotlib**: used to visualise the training results
 * **numpy**: shouldn't really surprise you...
 * **torch**: used for the deep Q-Network
 * **unityagents**: used to run the downloaded [Banana Collector](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Examples.md#banana-collector) environment

-which can be directly installed while running the **Jupiter** notebook `Navigation.ipynb`
+The packages can be directly installed while running the **Jupiter** notebook `Navigation.ipynb`

 ## Instructions

 You can run the project via the **Jupiter** notebook `Navigation.ipynb`.
-The classes defining the agent and its "brain" are stored in `agent.py` and the Q-Network is defined in `networks.py`.
+The classes defining the agent and its "brain" are stored in `agent.py` and the depp Q-Network is defined in `networks.py`.